 People & Operations

 Established in 1846, the Smithsonian is a trust instrumentality of the United States.
-Just under two-thirds of the Smithsonian's annual budget, supporting day-to-day operations and physical infrastructure, is funded through federal government appropriations and the balance is from private funds.
-All Smithsonian operations rely on two world-class pillars: our talented workforce of diverse employees, volunteers, interns, and fellows who carry out the Institution's vital mission and our extraordinary portfolio of landmark facilities—historic and modern architectural gems on the National Mall and beyond.
+Just under two-thirds of its annual budget, supporting day-to-day operations and physical infrastructure, is funded through Federal government appropriations.
+The rest comes from private funds such as gifts, grants, research contracts, and business operations revenues.
+Smithsonian assets include a talented workforce of diverse employees, volunteers, interns, and fellows and an extraordinary portfolio of facilities in Washington D.C. and beyond.

-Slightly less than two-thirds of Smithsonian employees are federal; the rest are non-federal trust employees and Panamanian employees working under local labor laws.
-The range of job types is immense—from scientific research to exhibition design to museum operations to security.
-The Smithsonian seeks to attract and maintain a creative workforce that is representative of America's diversity, including expanding employment opportunities for individuals with disabilities.
+Slightly less than two thirds of Smithsonian staff are Federal employees.
+The rest are non-Federal (“Trust”) employees and Panamanian employees working under local labor laws for the Smithsonian Tropical Research Institute in Panama.
+The range of job types is immense: researchers, educators, collections managers, exhibition developers, administrative support staff, facilities and security personnel, and many more.
+The Smithsonian seeks to attract a creative workforce that is representative of America's diversity, including individuals with disabilities.
 Employees consistently rank the Smithsonian as one of the "Best Places to Work” among midsize federal agencies.
-For information about careers at the Smithsonian, visit si.edu/ohr.
+For information about careers at the Smithsonian, visit the Smithsonian Office of Human Resources online.

-Thousands of volunteers contribute invaluable time and talent to the life of the Smithsonian.
-On-site volunteers provide information to museum visitors, lead exhibition tours, assist in the care of collections, and contribute to research.
-Visit si.edu/volunteer.
-Digital volunteers work remotely to support curators and collections managers via the Smithsonian Transcription Center.
-They unlock the precious content inside digitized images of historic documents and records for important natural history specimens.
-View some fascinating projects and become a digital volunteer at transcription.si.edu.
+Thousands of volunteers contribute to the Smithsonian's mission.
+Onsite volunteers provide information to museum visitors, lead exhibition tours, assist in the care of collections, and contribute to research.
+Digital volunteers for the Smithsonian Transcription Center work remotely, supporting curators and collections managers by transcribing digitized images of historic documents and records of natural history specimens.

-Congress appropriates Federal funds for the Smithsonian in two main categories: Operations and Building Renovation and Construction.
-Operations supports Federal staff salaries, rent and utilities, facilities maintenance, collections care, and central administrative services.
-Building Renovation and Construction supports planning and design, revitalization, and construction of the Institution's physical infrastructure.
-Private funds combine with Federal appropriations to support Smithsonian operating and building expenses.
-They include restricted and unrestricted private gifts, payouts from the endowment, revenue from grants and contracts, Smithsonian Enterprises business revenues, and memberships.
+Congress appropriates Federal funds for the Smithsonian in two main categories: Operations and Building Renovation/Construction.
+Operations funds support Federal staff salaries, rent and utilities, facilities maintenance, collections care, and central administrative services such as security and information technology.
+Building Renovation/Construction funds support the planning, design, and construction of new facilities and the revitalization of existing physical infrastructure.
+Private (“Trust”) funds support both capital projects and current operations in areas such as research, exhibitions, and education.
+These funds include restricted and unrestricted private gifts, payouts from the Institution’s endowment, revenue from grants and contracts, Smithsonian Enterprises business revenues, and memberships.